Friday, April 15, 2016

 “My father has a growing business.
 We can work for him and enjoy the fun of life out there in that frontier world,” Hans said desperately, “We have German-owned plantations in both French Cameroun and British Cameroons.
 And they are expanding.
 There are jobs there for us.
 Why don’t we move to Africa and stake it out there until this madness is over?”

 Hans sat back in his seat and plastered his friend with a quizzical look.
 Then it finally dawned on him.
 Why did he doubt their mutual friend Humfried Schwarz when he expressed his grave misgivings about Karl?
 His friend could be flirting with Nazism after all.
 Humfried had even floated his suspicions that Karl and Rosa were involved.
-Why had he dismissed Humfried’s words three months ago as if it never crossed his mind that Karl thought of him as a rival at one point in their long friendship?
+Why had he dismissed Humfried’s words three months ago, as if it never crossed his mind that Karl thought of him as a rival at one point in their long friendship?
 Now, he was convinced that his friend was developing a dangerous streak.

 Hans’s thoughts raced to a conclusion, pitting rationality against instincts.
 Despite Karl’s cordial smiles, he too possessed the unscrupulous ambition luring some ethnic Germans to the ideology of the Nazis.
-He wondered why he failed all along to discern that perilous nature of his friend’s ambitions.
+He wondered why he failed all along to discern the perilous nature of his friend’s ambitions.

 “I can see you have already made up your mind,” Hans muttered.